paul-cvp/materialist-fashion/README.md

     download - to download the images and save them to disc mf_dataset - to load the dataset
-    explore - look at images and their labels based on ID sklearn_main - does all the work (image to feature vectors, training, validation, evaluation)
+    explore - look at images and their labels based on ID mf_trainer - does all the work (image to feature vectors, training, validation, evaluation)

+TODO:
+- add FTN network
+- use ImageAI object detection to preprocess images by selecting only persons where relevant
+- look into adaptive treshold selection for the network predictions.

 Current method: